Red Hill Mining Town: Background and recording

 In 1984, the National Union of Mineworkers declared a strike in response to the British National Coal Board's decision to close down a large swathe of the United Kingdom's coal mines, which had become unprofitable.
 The Margaret Thatcher government vehemently opposed the strike.
 The dispute led to civil discord politically, socially, and in violent confrontations between trade union pickets and the United Kingdom's police forces in the affected areas.
-This was one of the most divisive and bitter civic conflicts in Britain in the 20th Century, and its societal and economic impact on the working class coal-mining based communities in Wales, across the English Midlands and the North was severe.
+This was one of the most divisive and bitter civic conflicts in Britain in the 20th Century, and its social and economic impact on the working-class coal-mining-based communities in Wales, across the English Midlands and the North was severe.

 In 1984, Bob Dylan played at Slane Castle in Ireland.
 U2 singer Bono interviewed him for Hot Press magazine and Dylan invited Bono to sing on stage with him.
 The meeting confirmed for Bono, whose "record collection started in 1976", how much he still had to learn about the traditions of singing, songwriting, and musicianship.
 A friendship developed between Bono and Dylan with Bono delving into Dylan's back catalogue and retracing the connections between Irish and American folk music.
 He was also listening to the blue-collar labour songs of Bruce Springsteen.
 U2's growing awareness of folk traditions was reflected in their performance at a 25th anniversary tribute on The Late Late Show to folk veterans the Dubliners.
 U2 performed Peggy Seeger's "Springhill Mining Disaster" which tells the story of a mining disaster in Nova Scotia.